acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 ## Attaching Content Scripts to Tabs ##

-We've seen that the page-mod API attaches content scripts to pages based on their URL.
+We've seen that the page-mod API attaches content scripts to documents based on their URL.
 Sometimes, though, we don't care about the URL: we just want to execute a script on demand in the context of a particular tab.

-For example, we might want to run a script in the context of the currently active tab when the user clicks a widget: to block certain content, to change the font style, or to display the page's DOM structure.
+For example, we might want to run a script in the context of the currently active tab when the user clicks a widget: to block certain content, to change the font style, or to display the document's DOM structure.

 Using the `attach` method of the [`tab`](packages/addon-kit/tabs.html) object, you can attach a set of content scripts to a particular tab.
 The scripts are executed immediately.

-The following add-on creates a widget which, when clicked, highlights all the `div` elements in the page loaded into the active tab:
+The following add-on creates a widget which, when clicked, highlights all the `div` elements in the document loaded into the active tab:

     var widgets = require("widget");
     var tabs = require("tabs");